phphoebe/ECommerce-Database-Analysis/README.md

 * Working as an eCommerce Database Analyst for a fictional start-up online retailer.
 * Exploring the database with multiple tables containing data about website activity, products, and orders and refunds.
-* Tackling the assignments and project questions structured in way that follow the life of the company in chronological order.
+* Tackling the assignments and projects structured in way that follow the life of the company in chronological order.
 * Extracting and analyzing data using SQL to help Marketing and Website Managers to steer the business in below fields: